mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/pile.png" height="70%" width="70%">
 </center>

 While this example might sound silly, it's actually not too far off from the strategies of dumping data into [AWS S3](https://aws.amazon.com/s3/) versus a database, or to some degree storing it in a [highly-structured SQL vs. flexible NoSQL database]({{  site.baseurl  }}/SQL_vs_NoSQL).
-The dresser and closet isn't automatically the best approach $-$ logging data, for example, is written far more than it's read, so a "pile of clothes" approach of saving raw output to S3 can actually work well.
+The dresser and closet isn't automatically the best approach $-$ transaction receipts for an e-commerce store are likely written far more often than read, so a "pile of clothes" approach of saving raw output to S3 can actually work well.

 ### Big O notation
 While it makes sense that it's easier to dig a hole with a shovel than a hammer, how do we quantify the difference in performance?
 The _number of seconds_ it takes to dig is a good metric, but to deal with holes of differing sizes, we'd probably want something more like _seconds per cubic foot_.